 Average crawl times can range from a few days to weeks.
 But, the majority of the time, Google (and other search authorities) eventually understand that the pages are in fact gone and no longer exist.
 At this point, they’ll stop reporting them as 404 errors.

 Tackling 404’s for spam pages after forcing HTTPS

 In some cases, we see webmasters force https:// redirects immediately after cleaning up a hacked website, which can also cause some issues with spam URLs showing up as 404’s in Search Console.

 SSL provides numerous security benefits as well as improvements to Google rankings and performance through the use of HTTP/2.
-Most notably, it protects data in transit which is crucial for transferring sensitive credit card information on checkout pages or handling details on login and contact forms.
+Most notably, it protects data in transit.
+This is crucial for transferring sensitive credit card information on checkout pages or handling details on login and contact forms.

-However, by forcing the redirect immediately after cleanup, Google isn’t able to crawl these http:// version of the URLs and verify that they’re gone — so the spam stays in Search Console indefinitely.
+However, by forcing the redirect immediately after cleanup, Google isn’t able to crawl these http:// version of the URLs.
+That means it can’t verify that they’re gone, and the spam will stay in Search Console indefinitely.
 This is typically resolved when the SSL redirect is either removed for a few weeks or the webmaster returns 410 HTTP responses for the spam URLs.

 In this scenario, the best solution is to get your sitemap properly rebuilt for the HTTPS version of your site — but don’t enforce the redirect for Googlebot right away.
 You can still force the redirect to HTTPS for actual website visitors but make sure you allow Googlebot to crawl the website at will.

-By properly allowing Google to crawl your HTTPS website and verify that the spam pages are no longer present, you’ll prevent 404’s from appearing in Google Search Console.
+Properly allow Google to crawl your HTTPS website and verify that the spam pages are no longer present.
+This will help prevent 404’s from appearing in Google Search Console.